/csg/ Guide

 A tiny flashlight at 6cm*1cm (2.36” * 0.4”) weighing only 18 grams that packs a lot of light.
 It’s powered by a 300mAh battery that’s rechargeable through the built-in USB C port.
 The main torch has 5 brightness levels going up to 400 lumens, with additional single brightness white, red and UV LED’s on the side.
 The back of the flashlight has a keyring and two built-in magnets to hang the flashlight from metal surfaces.
 It may not be as bright as a real Aurora A8, but at a fraction of the cost you can’t really go wrong.
 Can often be found on AliExpress listed with names such as “Mini Keychain Flashlight USB C” as well as on Amazon.

 Knives are arguably the most important and widespread tool in the kitchen, so it's no surprise they appear in /csg/ as well.
-In general, anything in the /ck/ knife guidehttps://imgur.com/a/mWK2xSG applies here too, particularly the materials section.
+In general, anything in the /ck/ knife guide https://imgur.com/a/mWK2xSG applies here too, particularly the materials section.
+If you are tempted to ask in the thread, consider reading that guide first so you can ask more exact questions which will lead to better answers too.

 These have been a around for a while, and appear under different names and different brands.
-For a while they were marketed as "XYj kitchen knives", but you may find them under names such as "Anhichef" "Xituo" and similar.
+You can find them as "XYj kitchen knives", but you may find them under names such as "Anhichef" "Xituo" and similar.
+All of these brands make higher quality ones too, so don't associate them with low quality.
 Sets can be had as low as $20.00-$25.00 for 3 knives, often discounted heavily around 11.11.

 For your money you get some nice stainless steel knives, with surprisingly good handles, balance and look/feel to them.
 However the materials used will usually be low carbon content stainless steel (7CR17 or similar), which means the steel will be soft and as a result the knives will need regular sharpening more often than other knives you can buy.
 Apart from that aspect, they are great value for money though.

 The Shibazi F208 is a Chinese vegetable cleaver (this does not mean it's only for vegetables) and has been a meme in /csg/ for a while.
 Decent stainless steel, adequate edge retention, great handling, nice handle.
 It's a great kitchen knife if you want actual quality and are willing to pay some money for appropriate performance.
 Sadly Shibazi is not nearly as unknown a name as it has once been, so it has been priced in far more in recent years.
-Pricing in general for the F208 cleaver can vary, but it can usually be found for somewhere between $30.00 (rarely) and $40.00.
+Pricing in general for the F208 cleaver can vary, but it can usually be found for somewhere between $25.00 and $30.00.
+Check bundles for cheaper listings.

 These get stains easily out of almost everything.
 Probably sold locally under various names ("Magic Eraser") for massive markup.
 Melamine Sponge is the generic name.
 They don't last very long before they degrade, but at $0.05 a piece, that hardly matters.
 Wet them with water before use and do not use them on acrylic baths.
 Highly recommended.